Comparing Cash Back vs. Points or Miles

 If you’re interested in using rewards for travel, there are a few pros and cons to consider with each option:

-- If you choose a cash back card, you may be able to redeem your cash back for statement credits to pay for travel expenses.
+• If you choose a cash back card, you may be able to redeem your cash back for statement credits to pay for travel expenses.

-- If you choose miles rewards, you may turn miles into cash.
-Or you may be able to redeem miles as a statement credit for your travel purchases like airfare, hotels, rideshares, gas stations, restaurants and more.1
+• If you choose miles rewards, you may turn Miles into cash.
+Or redeem as a statement credit for your travel purchases like airfare, hotels, rideshares, gas stations, restaurants and more.

--If you choose points rewards, you may be able to purchase certain travel rewards designated by the card issuer or those included on the rewards platform.
+• If you choose points rewards, you may be able to purchase certain travel rewards designated by the card issuer or those included on the rewards platform.

 Card-issuer rewards points vs. cash back